Veternum/TSA-Case-Study/README.md

    git clone https://github.com/Veternum/TSA-Forecast-Paper.git
    ```

-2. Open the R Markdown file (`CaseStudy.Rmd`) in RStudio or any text editor.
+2. Open the R Markdown file (`Analyzing and Forecasting Per Capita Electricity Consumption in Indonesia.Rmd`) in RStudio or any text editor.

 3. Run the code chunks within the R Markdown file to reproduce the analysis and generate the forecasts.